Eight architectural delights from the RIBA Regional Awards

 The construction successfully opens out the Arts & Crafts stable, articulating the contemporary home to its companion and the surrounding countryside.

 RIAS (Royal Incorporation of Architects in Scotland) Scotland

 Mackintosh at the Willow: Simpson & Brown

-the tea rooms have been returned to their previous splendour
+The tea rooms have been returned to their previous splendour.

 The trust recognised the need to protect and restore the 1903 Charles Rennie Mackintosh designed building on Glasgow’s Sauchiehall Street, and they took the opportunity to adapt the adjoining building as a resource and world class visitor centre.

-With £10 million raised through lottery funding and donors, the tea rooms have been returned to their previous splendour.
+Utilising £10 million raised through lottery funding and donors, the tea rooms have been returned to their previous splendour.

 The Great Barn, Bolton Abbey: Pearce Bottomley Architects

-Awarded RIBAs Yorkshire Conservation title this year, as well as the regional award, the Great Barn at Bolton Abbey is a 16th century Grade II listed building, once used only for storage which now finds itself reborn as a successful wedding venue.
+Awarded RIBA's Yorkshire Conservation title this year, as well as the regional award, the Great Barn at Bolton Abbey is a 16th century Grade II listed building, once used only for storage, which now finds itself reborn as a successful wedding venue.